How to Treat Dry Mouth from CPAP: A Comprehensive Guide for Sleep Apnea Patients

 Use humidification

-One of the best ways to prevent dry mouth is to add moisture to the air you breathe through CPAP by using a heated humidifier and/or heated tubing.
+One of the best ways to prevent dry mouth from CPAP machines is to add moisture to the air you breathe through CPAP by using a heated humidifier and/or heated tubing.
 These devices attach to your CPAP machine and warm up the water in a chamber that feeds moisture into the airflow.
 You can adjust the heat level to provide more or less humidity according to your preference.
 Humidification can also help relieve nasal congestion and irritation caused by dry air.

 Keep your mouth closed:

-Another way to prevent dry mouth is to keep your mouth closed while using CPAP so that you don't lose moisture through exhaling.
+Another way to prevent dry mouth from CPAP is to keep your mouth closed while using your machine so that you don't lose moisture through exhaling.
 You can do this by using a chin strap that wraps around your head and holds your jaw in place, or by using a full face mask that covers both your nose and mouth.
 A full face mask may also be more suitable if you use a bilevel machine that delivers different pressures for inhaling and exhaling, as it can prevent air from escaping through your mouth.

 Use a chin strap to keep your mouth closed at night